 In a world inundated with technological advances, keeping up with the latest products and processes feels like an impossible undertaking.
 Fortunately, with the proper technology literacy training, students and educators alike can adapt with ease.

-Sphero’s collection of programmable robots and STEM kits can help you educate your students on technology literacy, instilling valuable skills in critical thinking and problem-solving along the way.
+Sphero’s collection of robot coding kits and STEM kits can help you educate your students on technology literacy, instilling valuable skills in critical thinking and problem-solving along the way.
 Discover how you can implement these tools in your classroom today!